Martin023/photo-shop/README.md

 Finnaly set-up your envirnment variables
 * Create a .env file in the main app folder. using terminal : touch .env
-* Replace variables with our own values for example BD_USER='your database name'.
+* Replace variables with our own values for example.
+BD_USER='your database name'.
 TIP : Ensure no spacing between the = assignment symbol.

 * Run your application:
 python3 manage.py runserver

 A demo result of the above.
 ![Screenshot from 2022-06-10 05-19-10](https://user-images.githubusercontent.com/36125591/172978627-2b4f9b27-a5d2-41b4-b2be-6064cdfd3708.png